turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 Here we consider the bandit setting, in which the feedback information is the loss value $\ell_{k,s}(g_{k,s}, h_{k,s})$ of our action $(g_{k,s}, h_{k,s})$, instead of the whole loss function $\ell_{k,s}\left(\cdot\right)$.
 This is obviously harder than full-information setting that we do not have the whole loss function to guide the learning.

-Following previous works for bandit setting, our approach is to **construct appropriate estimators of the true loss functions** and feed these estimators to update appropriate full-information algorithms.
+Following previous works for bandit setting, our approach is to **construct appropriate estimators of the true loss functions** $\bar{\ell_{k,s}}$, which would be specified later, and feed the estimator to update appropriate full-information algorithms.
 An appropriate estimator should be unbiased.
 That is, conditioned on all previous randomness, the expected value of it is exactly the true loss function.

+Another problem is to make sure that distributions $G_{k,s}$ and $H_{k,s}^{(g)}$ for all $g$ would be update often.
+This is because if a representation is chosen with a low probability, we rarely has the chance to receive the needed feedbacks to learn its accompanying predictors well.
+Moreover, without learning the predictors well, we cannot choose the representations appropriately.
+This could results in large $\bar{\ell_{k,s}}$ and consequently bad regret bound.

 ### Solution 1